Guild of One-Name Studies

 The 1939 register has 30 Hubbledays, all of whom are direct descendants of William Robert.
 By 2002, according to data from the Office of National Statistics, there were 59.
 The number has increased steadily but in 2019 there were still fewer than 100 people bearing the name.

-Until modern times, the name was found only on England's east coast.
+Until modern times, the name was found almost entirely only on England's east coast.
 The earliest records of settlement are in the East Riding of Yorkshire around Hornsea and Hull and in London during the reign of Elizabeth I. References to the name virtually die out in both of these areas towards the end of the seventeenth century.
 By that time the name was well established in a small number of fenland areas around The Wash, especially East Kirkby and Toynton in Lincolnshire, Wisbech and Elm in Cambridgeshire and King's Lynn in Norfolk.

 In the second half of the eighteenth century, the name returned to London with a succession of cordwainers, bootmakers and shoemakers.
 Times were hard and virtually all of the families we know about spent some time in the workhouse.
 Around the middle of the nineteenth century, Robert Hubbleday, born 1809, moved to Dudley near Wolverhampton and Birmingham for a few years before returning to London.
 His son, William Robert was born in Dudley and made his way back to the West Midlands in the 1870s when he left the army.
 From that point onwards, the name has been entirely associated with Birmingham and its immediate surroundings as each generation of Hubbledays found manual work in the area, usually in brass and iron foundries.
 There were nine family groups in the 1939 Register and they were all in Birmingham.
 Of the eleven men of working age, six were in metal industries as spinners, polishers, filers and wire drawers.
 The jobs of the other five were: electrical labourer, lorry driver's mate, omnibus driver, fruiterer and GPO stores boy.